fsprojects/TestDynamo/README.md

 ```

 ### Database Serializers

+Database serializers are available from the `TestDynamo.Serialization` nuget package

 Database serializers can serialize or deserialize an entire database or global database to facilitate data driven testing